markmoxon/elite-source-code-bbc-micro-disc/README.md

 ## Introduction

-This repository contains source code for Elite on the BBC Micro with a disc drive, with every single line documented and (for the most part) explained.
+This repository contains source code for the disc version of Elite on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
 [Two releases](#building-different-releases-of-elite) are currently supported: the version from Ian Bell's site, and the version from the Stairway to Hell archive.